blUeBUg200/soc-operations/README.md

 SOC Functional Model (SFM) helps an organization to plan & prepare setting up an new SOC or to asses your exisitng SOC capabilities and identify the areas to focus.

-Requesting the audience to have the basic understanding of below topics before jumping into the described process for better understanding,
+Requesting the audience to have basic understanding of below topics before jumping into the described process for better understanding,

 [Neo4j](https://neo4j.com/)